Please read these Terms & Conditions carefully, as they set out our and your legal rights and obligations in relation to our web hosting services.

 20.14 Any Credits and funds deposited through ‘Add Funds’ functionality are not refundable.

-20.15 Any payments or deposits made using Crypto Currencies are not refundable.
+20.15 Any payments or deposits made using Crypto Currencies and AliPay are not refundable.

 21.1 The Customer warrants to Clouvider: